Recreation, Parks and Tourism 421

 RCPT 421: Ropes Course Programming

-Pre- or corequisites: RCPT 112, RCPT 210 and RCPT 313, and permission of the instructor
+Pre- or corequisites: Major in RCPT or OURL minor and permission of the instructor

 Credit Hours: (3) Three hours lecture/laboratory